 This 10-mile paddle takes you from the City of Calhoun into the rural countryside of Gordon County, taking in some of the best freshwater mussel habitat on the Oostanaula River.

 Aug.
-17—Indian Mound Paddle Allatoona to Leake Mound Site
+15—Etowah Paddle from Leake Mound Site to Euharlee Rd

 Where: Etowah River near Cartersville